sethfuller/dotfiles_orig/README.md

 Dotfiles, managed with [Chezmoi](https://www.chezmoi.io/).

+-   Support for MacOS, Debian, and Ubuntu
--   zsh and bash configurations, aliases, and functions
+-   ZSH and BASH configurations, aliases, and functions
--   Configuration for common command-line tools
+-   Configurations for common command-line tools
--   Integrations for Python tooling such as [Pyenv](https://github.com/pyenv/pyenv), [Poetry](https://python-poetry.org/), and [Pipx](https://pipx.pypa.io/stable/)
+-   Integrations for Python tooling from [uv](https://docs.astral.sh/uv/)
+-   Package management with [Homebrew](https://brew.sh/), APT, and [uv](https://docs.astral.sh/uv/)
 -   Configurations and integrations for MacOS applications
 -   Secrets management with [1Password CLI](https://developer.1password.com/docs/cli/)
--   ssh configuration and key management with 1Password
+-   SSH configuration and key management with 1Password
 -   OSX defaults management
 -   Custom [vscode](https://code.visualstudio.com/) theme
--   Configuration for my CLI scripts [halp](https://github.com/natelandau/halp),[vid-cleaner](https://github.com/natelandau/vid-cleaner), [jdfile](https://github.com/natelandau/jdfile), and [brewup](https://github.com/natelandau/brewup)
+-   Configuration for CLI scripts and packages including [halp](https://github.com/natelandau/halp), [vid-cleaner](https://github.com/natelandau/vid-cleaner), [jdfile](https://github.com/natelandau/jdfile), and others.
 -   and more...

+**IMPORTANT:** While many dotfile repositories are designed to be forked, mine are not.
+These are heavily customized for my personal use and likely contain many things you won't need or want to use.
+Posting publicly so you can see how I manage my dotfiles and maybe get some ideas for how to manage your own.

 ## Install